Home Video Editor

 Hardware Essentials

-• High-Performance Systems: Seek out workstations with robust CPUs, GPUs, and large RAM to handle complex processes.
+• High-Performance Systems: Seek out laptops with robust CPUs, GPUs, and large RAM to handle complex workloads.

-• Reliable Storage: RAID arrays keep your projects secure from corruption.
+• Reliable Storage: External hard disks keep your materials accessible from loss.

 • Ergonomic Peripherals: Quality keyboards ensure you work comfortably during complex multi-step processes.